Sound and Sense: Listening to Music (Revision 3)

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The course materials include an online study guide, course manual and a set of CDs.
+The course materials include an online study guide and online course manual.
+Music content is streamed online.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.